awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 # Oracle database log files<a name="USER_LogAccess.Concepts.Oracle"></a>

 You can access Oracle alert logs, audit files, and trace files by using the Amazon RDS console or API\.
-For more information about viewing, downloading, and watching file\-based database logs, see [Working with Amazon RDS database log files](USER_LogAccess.md)\.
+For more information about viewing, downloading, and watching file\-based database logs, see [Monitoring Amazon RDS log files](USER_LogAccess.md)\.

 The Oracle audit files provided are the standard Oracle auditing files\.
 Amazon RDS supports the Oracle fine\-grained auditing \(FGA\) feature\.
 However, log access doesn't provide access to FGA events that are stored in the `SYS.FGA_LOG$` table and that are accessible through the `DBA_FGA_AUDIT_TRAIL` view\.